 Find Your Niche

 For a higher profit yield, take advantage of – or create your own – niche market.
+There are plenty of ideas for the hobby farmer to explore.
 Here are some pointers on how to develop a niche market:

 - Find places to sell your products in your area.
 You don’t need to make commitments yet; just find out who’s willing to buy from local producers.